grometmug11/Webpages-Sites/JavaScript Lessons/JavaScript Only Assignments/LandScape or Portrait/README.md

 let width = 800;
 let height = 800;
-console.log("This display geometry is", isLandscape (width, height)); //Difference between calling functions with arguements and sending to parameter's, local variables
+console.log("This display geometry is", isLandscape (width, height)); //Difference between calling functions with arguments and sending to parameter's, local variables
 ```

 Reminder: use the tertiary operator